Shetura36/Data-607/Project3/Data607-Project3-Group7-Version3.md

 ### Create the term frequency list

 The code below sums the count across all 100 documents for each term.
 This will assign a frequency score for each term.

-If a term has a score of 50.
-This means that the term was mentioned on 50 different job postings.
+If a term has a score of 20, it means that the term was mentioned at least once in 20 different documents.

 ```r